The X Factor (British TV series) series 8: Ratings

+Like the previous two series, the show dominated the weekly rankings, taking the top spot for the first three weeks and then the top two for the rest of the series, with the exceptions being the fourth, fifth and sixth live shows, which were beaten into third place by two episodes of Downton Abbey and the launch episode of I'm a Celebrity...Get Me Out of Here!, respectively.
+Despite a drop in ratings from the year before, it was the third most-watched series in the show's history.

+The ITV1+1 rating for this episode is unavailable as it was outside the top 10 programmes of the week on BARB.

+The average figure for ITV1+1 includes only the episodes with figures available.

 Controversies

 Allegation of bullying

-Misha B was involved in a controversy during the third live show when Tulisa accused her of making "mean comments" and Walsh accused her of being a "bully" backstage.
+Misha B was involved in a controversy during the third live show when Tulisa accused her of being "so feisty" and making "mean comments" and Walsh accused her of being a "bully" backstage.
 Both later apologised.
 The other two judges, Barlow and Rowland, and several contestants defended Misha B during and after the show, and Barlow stated in his 2018 autobiography A Better Me that he had refused to give into backstage producers' attempts to convince him and the other judges to stir up the bullying narrative against her to attract media coverage to the show.
 Barlow later said he believed the wrongful allegations had ended her chances of winning the competition.
 In June 2020, Misha B stated that as a result of the orchestrated racism she experienced at the hands of the producers, she suffered suicidal tendencies and was eventually diagnosed with PTSD.
+Tulisa responded that racism was completely out of the context of her comments that night.

 Frankie Cocozza's ejection

 On 8 November, Frankie Cocozza was ejected from the competition.
 He released a statement saying "I'd like to apologise to Gary, my fellow contestants and everyone who has voted for me, but, as of today, I will no longer be in The X Factor.
 My life during the show has gone out of control and my behaviour off stage has overstepped the rules of the competition."

 The Sun newspaper claimed Cocozza had been overheard boasting about using cocaine.

 Cocozza's behaviour earlier in the series has led to two Ofcom investigations – he swore during a live show and was also shown drinking heavily with some friends.